 - The toxic, damaging effect on culture from stack ranking team members.

 - The inherent bias in evaluating other people's skills (62% of score variance is based on your own skill level).

 - The incredible time spent by employees, managers, and HR.
-(17 hours per employee according to Deloitte’s recent study)
+(Over 2 million hours in total and 30 hours per employee according to Deloitte's internal study)

 And those are just the issues when managers actually put in a real, positive effort into writing their reviews.
 Additional damage is done when managers mail it in, rush through them, or play favorites.

 With all this in mind, it's little surprise then that a recent study found: